bryantaibei/bryantaibei.github.io/_projects/2015-10-29-IllustratorLowPoly.md

 ## Brief Description

-This is my Illustrator assignment of lowpoly artwork.
+This is my Illustrator assignment of lowpoly styled artwork.
+Presenting a cute panda in polygons

 Bryan Tai